lqscurby/Wrangler-and-Analyze-Data/README.md

 twitter_1 dataframe:

 1.	df_tweet2 dataframe and images dataframe should be combined with the twitter_1 dataframe since they are information about the same tweet.
 2. Four different columns (doggo, floofer, pupper, and puppo) with 1 variable.

 # CLEANING DATA

-Data wrangling process steps are define (instruction list), code (extract, drop, isnan, islower, replace, and etc.) and then test the code to assure the cleaning operations work correctly.
+Data wrangling process steps are defined (instruction list), code (extract, drop, isnan, islower, replace, and etc.) and then test the code to assure the cleaning operations work correctly.
 Very first step is to create a copy of the original dataframes and then
 I merged the three dataframes since they are the information about the same tweet.
 The combined and cleaned data is saved as twitter_archive_master.csv